Likhithasree123/Likhitha123/README.md

 🧭 Project Overview

-This project demonstrates how Big Data Analytics can optimize operations in the Travel & Transportation industry — focusing on ride-sharing and airline sectors.
 The project consists of 5 analytical use cases, each addressing real-world business challenges such as dynamic pricing, route optimization, fraud detection, and ride demand forecasting.

 All models were developed and visualized using Databricks (PySpark + Python) and Power BI / Plotly Dash.